Take it one day at a time.

 We hear this sometimes when we are going through a tough ordeal.
 It reminds us that looking too far ahead may bring about unnecessary worry and stress and that often the key to our sanity is to take things in stride-"one day at a time."

 It can be a difficult task though.
 The death of a loved one.
 The loss of a job.
 A grim diagnosis.
-A bad accident that causes the loss of use of limbs.
+A bad accident causing loss of use of limbs.
 These kinds of circumstances can be devastating.
 Sometimes, initially, they can seem almost unbearable.

 A broken heart and/or a wounded spirit are liken unto an open wound of the flesh, painful, unclean and festering, a breeding ground for all sorts of bacteria and highly susceptible to infection.
 Hopelessness, despair, defeat, and self-pity act as the bacteria infecting our hearts and spirits; affecting our will to overcome, our will to live.